-In this brief article, I would like to address, a broad developmental phenomenon, namely, the lifecycle, with a focus on the individual.
+In this brief essay, I would like to discuss, a broad developmental phenomenon---the lifecycle, with a focus on the individual.
 It has always been fundamental to my perspective that the individual is the focal point for all psychological processes both normal/typical or distressing/pathological, and the source to begin exploration, revision, and repair.

-Again, this vilification may be attributed to periods in one’s own life such as feeling unachieved or not quite as successful as desired, and so act as a developmental knot or thorny irritation preventing moving forward.
-The often intractable roots of such a fixation are rather unconscious and may require psychotherapeutic exploration, which in itself presumes a profound personal quest for change and great motivation.
+Again, this vilification may be attributed to periods in one’s own life such as feeling unachieved or not as successful as desired, and so act as a developmental knot or thorny irritation preventing moving forward.
+The often intractable roots of such a fixation are rather unconscious and may need psychotherapeutic exploration, which presumes a profound personal quest for change and great motivation.

-Phase I might be termed the morning of one’s life, birth to twenty-four months, during which time almost total dependency on one’s caregiver is the rule.
+Phase I of the lifecycle might be termed the morning of one’s life, birth to twenty-four months, during which almost total dependency on one’s caregiver is the rule.
 It might also extend to late adolescence before emerging adulthood when dependency on caregivers virtually recedes.
 This is an era of the dawn of light, hope, expectation, and exploration.
-Adventure, new challenges, first failures, and repeated enthusiastic attempts toward anticipated success mark this era.
+Adventure, new challenges, first failures, and repeated enthusiastic attempts toward expected success mark this era.
 Enthusiasm and new horizons are hallmarks here.

-This entire perspective—lifecycle as morning, afternoon, and evening---while not formally scientific has merit in that it adds an overarching orientation to the cyclical “feel” or “poetry” of the human condition.
+This entire perspective—lifecycle as morning, afternoon, and evening---while not formally scientific has merit because it adds an overarching orientation to the cyclical “feel” or “poetry” of the human condition.

-It is significant to pause here to reiterate that an appreciation of each “part”—or threshold—of the entire lifecycle is valuable since each flow era does have its own unique merits and singular beauty.
-This is akin to the aesthetic experience of looking at a flowing stream and admiring the dynamic beauty perceived—knowing that it is ever-changing at each moment of our perception and will be different day to day, month to month, and so forth.
+It is significant to pause here to reiterate that an appreciation of each “part”—or threshold—of the entire lifecycle is valuable since each flow era has its own unique merits and singular beauty.
+This is akin to the aesthetic experience of looking at a flowing stream and admiring the dynamic beauty perceived—knowing it is ever-changing at each moment of our perception and will be different day to day, month to month, and so forth.
 The centrality of each, however, must not be overvalued at the expense of underestimating the whole.
-Such excessive idealization risks locking into parts at the detriment of “missing” the context and becoming disillusioned and stuck in a transient developmental era that is in the process of becoming something else—perhaps, something greater or different, or differently beautiful and interesting!
+Such excessive idealization risks locking into parts at the detriment of “missing” the context and becoming disillusioned and stuck in a transient developmental era is becoming something else—perhaps, something greater or different, or differently beautiful and interesting!

-This notion (part as aspect of whole; "one" as superordinate of "many") is related to a central theme of the biomental perspective, that is, “letting go.”
-It denotes a series of critical intermittent releases, all of which constitute developmental achievements, seen chronologically in infancy and experienced biomentally throughout the entire lifecycle.
+This notion (part as an aspect of whole; "one" as superordinate of "many") is related to a central theme of the biomental perspective, “letting go.”
+It denotes a series of critical intermittent releases, all of which make up developmental achievements, seen chronologically in infancy and experienced biomentally throughout the entire lifecycle.
 Envy matured becomes inspirational and supports motivation for self-improvement and forward growth and development.